-- Limit your mileage - The more you drive, the more riskyriskier you will seem to insurers, so cutting down on mileage could help you save.
+- Limit your mileage - The more you drive, the riskier you will seem to insurers, so cutting down on mileage could help you save.
 Just make sure you provide your insurer with an accurate number, otherwise your policy will be invalid if you lie or if you drive more than the mileage stated on your policy.

 Learn more about saving on car insurance in our guide: 10 Tips and Tricks for Cutting the Cost on Your Car Insurance

-Named driver insurance - Compare quotes now
+Named driver insurance implications summary - Compare quotes now

 In summary, one of the biggest negative implications of being a named driver is the crime known as fronting, which some people commit without even realising.

 Another impact is that named driver insurance limits your ability to build up a no claims bonus, unless you have your own separate insurance policy on your own vehicle.

 As long as you are aware of the rules and the potential implications, named driver insurance can be beneficial for many drivers and it can help cut the cost of cover for most - especially if you just need to borrow someone else’s car occasionally.